 Housing cancellation and refunds

-You may cancel your housing request (via online services) through Thursday, June 26.
+You may cancel your housing request (via online services) through Wednesday, June 24.
 After this date you must submit a signed course registration changes and Summer School housing cancellation form to the Housing Office.
 E-mail and telephone requests are not accepted.
 No other method of notification, including failure to move in or verbal notification, is accepted.
+If you drop or withdraw from all Summer School courses, you are no longer eligible for housing (see course changes and withdrawals).

 Secondary School Program students: if you wish to cancel housing but remain enrolled in courses, you must submit a written cancellation request to the SSP Office for approval.

-Room and board charges are refunded in full if you cancel your housing request by May 19.
-If you cancel housing after May 19, the amount of your refund depends on the date your cancellation is submitted online or received at the Summer School offices at 51 Brattle Street.
-If you drop or withdraw from all Summer School courses, you are no longer eligible for housing (see course changes and withdrawals).
+Room and board charges are refunded in full if you cancel your housing request by May 18.
+If you cancel housing after May 18, the amount of your refund depends on the session for which you requested housing and the date your cancellation is submitted online or received at the Summer School offices at 51 Brattle Street.